StackVista/stackstate-docs/use/problem-investigation/problem_navigation.md

 ## Problem subview

-A problem subview is a temporary StackState view with filters that return components and relations related to the problem and a time window that matches the [problem time window](#time-window-of-a-problem)
+A problem subview is a temporary StackState view.
+The filters applied to a problem subview return all components related to the [problem](/use/problem-investigation/problem_identification.md#what-is-a-stackstate-problem) root cause and any contributing causes within the [problem time window](#time-window-of-a-problem).

-All components in the [problem](/use/problem-investigation/problem_identification.md#what-is-a-stackstate-problem) are included in the problem subview.
-This includes more components than would be shown by selecting to show the [full root cause tree](/use/views/topology-perspective.md#root-cause-outside-current-view).

 Within the problem subview, you have access to all perspectives with data specific to the problem time window and involved components.
 The applied filters can be adjusted, but it is not possible to save the subview.
-You can share the problem subview, including your modifications, with other StackState users as a link.
+You can share the problem subview, including any modifications you make, with other StackState users as a link.

 To exit the Problem Subview, click on the view name in the top bar of the StackState UI.